Click2code/apache-spark-test/README.md

 ## Datasets and DataFrames
 A Dataset is a distributed collection of data.
 Dataset is a new interface added in Spark 1.6 that provides the benefits of RDDs (strong typing, ability to use powerful lambda functions) with the benefits of Spark SQL’s optimized execution engine.
 A Dataset can be constructed from JVM objects and then manipulated using functional transformations (map, flatMap, filter, etc.).

 A DataFrame _is a_ Dataset organized into named columns.
 It is conceptually equivalent to a table in a relational database, but with richer optimizations under the hood.
 DataFrames can be constructed from a wide array of sources such as:

+Please note that there is __no such thing__ as a DataFrame in Spark; a DataFrame is defined as a `Dataset[Row]`.

 - structured data files,
 - tables in Hive,